 Field Description Port State Port states include: Up - The port is functioning normally.
 Blocked - The port has been blocked by the Spanning Tree Protocol.
 No port state - Either no CCM has been received, or nor port status TLV was received in the last CCM.
 Interface State Interface states include: No Status - Either no CCM has been received, or no interface status TLV was received in the last CCM.
 Up - The interface is ready to pass packets.
 Down - The interface cannot pass packets.
 Testing - The interface is in some test mode.
 Unknown - The interface status cannot be determined for some reason.
 Dormant - The interface is not in a state to pass packets but is in a pending state, waiting for some external event.
 Not Present - Some component of the interface is missing. isLowerLayerDown - The interface is down due to state of the lower laye interfaces.
-Crosscheck Status Shows if crosscheck function has been enabled.
+Crosscheck Status ck Status Shows if crosscheck function has been enabled.

-Table 167: show ethernet cfm maintenance-points remote detail - display ethernet cfm cc ma interval (CCMs).
+Table 166: show ethernet cfm maintenance-points remote detail - display ethernet cfm cc maThis command sets the transmission delay between continuity check messagesinterval(CCMs).
 Use the no form to restore the default settings.